 The other ‘Trade Organisation’ that can trace its roots back to the mid eighties is the RRRA (The Road Rescue Recovery Association).
 It was formed out of a meeting between Peter Cosby, Pete Newman and Dave Weeks (who would later form the short lived Guardian, Kent based recovery vehicle builders).
 RRRA was born out of a perceived desertification with AVRO and in many operators minds (and with the aid of hindsight), irrevocable weakened the industry, which never again had the 'clout' it had when it was a single trade organisation.
 In the nineties a 'London only' organisation was formed called LARO (London Association of Recovery Operators).
-The long established Road Haulage Association, also now has a ‘ Rescue and Recovery division’, thanks largely to the tireless efforts of that great character and friend of the industry - Richard Goddard who became the first Chairmen.
+The long established Road Haulage Association, also formed a ‘ Rescue and Recovery division’ in 2003 thanks largely to the tireless efforts of that great character and friend of the industry - Richard Goddard who became the first Chairmen.

-Lastly the equipment manufactures have their own association called REMSA (The Recovery Equipment Manufacturers and Suppliers Association) in 1998 (disbanded in 2017) whose job it is to set high standards for the equipment the industry uses.
-REMSA also deals with arbitration between members and their customers.
+The equipment manufactures formed their own association called REMSA (The Recovery Equipment Manufacturers and Suppliers Association) in 1998 (disbanded in 2017) whose job it was to set high standards for the equipment the industry uses.
+REMSA also dealt with arbitration between members and their customers.
 Under the then Chairman Chris Jones REMSA pioneered the idea of an 'All Industry' trade show, which (in 2003) Richard Goddard turned the concept into The European Tow Show.
-This annual event is managed by two very old hands from the industry (now both retired from the front line) Frank McAllister and Roy Jones.
-Foot note: Sadly in late 2009 and then in 2010 Frank announced his retirement from show organising.
+This annual event was managed by two very old hands from the industry (now both retired from the front line) Frank McAllister and Roy Jones. until sadly Roy passed away in late 2009 and then in 2010 Frank announced his retirement from show organising.
 It was taken over for a shortwhile by the Road Haulage Association and then by Dave Gregory of Partnership Publications who with his son Paul Gregory have held the event ever since, although Dave sadly also passed away in 2018.